Ryu Jun-yeol: 2012–2014: Beginnings

-2015–2017: Rising popularity and breakthrough
+2015–2017: Reply 1988 and breakthrough

 Ryu first drew attention for his breakout performance in his debut feature film, Socialphobia in 2015, which earned him Rising star award at KAFA Film Festival and other nominations from Chunsa Film Art Awards.
 Later that year, Ryu gained widespread public recognition through starring in the popular teen series Reply 1988, alongside Lee Hye-ri, Park Bo-gum, Go Kyung-pyo, and Lee Dong-hwi.
 His portrayal of one of the leads, Kim Jung-hwan, won him many accolades, including the Best New Actor in TV award at the 52nd Baeksang Arts Awards in 2016.

 In 2016, Ryu starred in the coming-of-age film One Way Trip and crime thriller No Tomorrow.
 The same year, he played his first leading role in romantic-comedy Lucky Romance alongside Hwang Jung-eum.

 In 2017, Ryu featured in political crime drama film The King alongside Jo In-sung and Jung Woo-sung, which became the 7th highest-grossing South Korean film of the year and for which he won the Best New Actor in Film award at the 53rd Baeksang Arts Awards.
-The same year, he featured in biopic A Taxi Driver with veteran actors Song Kang-ho and Yoo Hae-jin, which became the highest grossing Korean film of the year and the twelfth highest-grossing South Korean film in history.
-Ryu also appeared in legal thriller Heart Blackened alongside Choi Min-sik and Park Shin-hye.
+The same year, he featured in biopic film A Taxi Driver with veteran actors Song Kang-ho and Yoo Hae-jin, which became the highest grossing Korean film of the year and the twelfth highest-grossing South Korean film in history.
+Ryu also appeared in legal thriller film Heart Blackened alongside Choi Min-sik and Park Shin-hye.